 In contrast, fair use is easier to understand, applies to all types of works, and is flexible.
 It is for these reasons that this guide recommends relying on fair use when deciding when and how to use (or not to use) third-party copyrighted material in online education.

-This guide was created by Andrée Rathemacher, Julia Lovett, and Angel Ferria as part of their Certification in Intellectual Property Management and Leadership through the Center for Intellectual Property, University of Maryland University College.
+This guide was originally created by Andrée Rathemacher, Julia Lovett, and Angel Ferria as part of their Certification in Intellectual Property Management and Leadership through the Center for Intellectual Property, University of Maryland University College.

 The information presented here is only general information.
 Legal advice must be provided in the course of an attorney-client relationship specifically with reference to all the facts of the particular situation under consideration.
 Such is not the case here, and accordingly, the information presented here must not be relied on as a substitute for obtaining legal advice from a licensed attorney.